 Be sure to standardize your contact details, as well as your name and address.
 You also want to make sure you’ve included your state’s name and city into your website’s metadata.

 Among the decision you’ll be required to make when setting up your website is deciding on whether to use a separate, dynamic, or responsive site configuration.

 Keep in mind that each of these three options comes with its share of perks and cons.
 Also, while Google supports all of them, it’s clear that they’re biased towards a responsive design.

-A responsive design is fluid.
+A responsive design is a fluid.
 Meaning it can adapt to any screen size.